JaakkoRE/Extended-tic-tac-toe-AI/Documentation/Implementation documentation.md

 ## Values for memory and processing calculations
 - a is the size of board (xLength time yLength)
 - p tells how deep the recursion of minmax algorithm goes.
+- n is the amount of values in HashMap or ArrayList
 ## Memory compexity
 ### Board and GameStatus
 - Boards memory usage is O(a)